oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     ```text
     tenant   - tenant OCID
     database - Name of the Database
-    username - Username to login to database
+    username - Username to login into the database
-    password - Password to login to database
+    password - Password to login into the database
     endpoint - Endpoint for connecting to Autonomous Database instance
     ```